CloudCannon/documentation/_organisations/branding.md

 order: 3
 ---

-Organisations can be branded to make the experience feel like your own in house product.
-There are two assets that can be configured:
+Brand organisations to make the experience feel like your own in-house product.
+There are two configurable assets:

 1. Organisation Badge
 2. Organisation Sites List Logo